json2d/dotrelay/README.md

 with dotrelay.Radio(__file__): # 📻
   from andromeda import ufos

+def lose_cattle_mysteriously(cattle):
-ufos.abduct_cattle(mode='psuedo-random') # yes it happened
+  ufos.abduct_cattle(cattle, mode='psuedo-random') # yes it happened
 ```

-now this boilerplate is fairly high level, fairly clean, short and sweet
+now the boilerplate has been reduced to something fairly high level, fairly clean, short and sweet

 ## Common scenarios
-fun example aside, lets see how this fits into real world projects
+fun example aside, lets see how this fits into real world scenarios
 ### Testing modules
 so here's a typical file structure for most python lib projects where there's the main module and some test modules